How to draw up the minutes of the SVJ and BD meetings correctly

 We will review your HOA or housing cooperative bylaws or we will write them up for you from scratch.
 We will always ensure that they comply with current legislation.
 Our bylaws are always tailored to the needs of the residents of the building.
 We can also set up your HOA or housing association on a turnkey basis.
 We will arrange everything quickly, flawlessly and at pre-determined prices.
 You can pay only after the service has been provided.

-Every member of a unit owners’ association has the right to inspect the minutes under the conditions laid down in the statutes, otherwise they may always be inspected at the registered office of the association.
-This right cannot be excluded, nor can it be restricted in such a way as to effectively prevent a member from consulting the minutes, for example if it is only possible to consult them once a month and only at short notice when most people are at work.
+Every member of the unit owners’ association has the right to inspect the minutes under the conditions laid down in the statutes, otherwise they may always be inspected at the registered office of the association.
+This right cannot be excluded, nor can it be restricted in such a way as to effectively prevent a member from inspecting the minutes, for example if it is only possible to inspect once a month and only at short notice when most people are at work.

-If the statutory body does not take minutes of the meeting at all, this does not mean that the resolutions passed are invalid. in the case of disputes between owners or members, or disputes between the HOA/BD and third parties, it may be problematic to prove what was actually decided or discussed at the meeting.
+If the statutory body does not produce minutes of the meeting at all, this does not mean that the resolutions passed are invalid.
+In the case of disputes between owners or members, or disputes between the HOA/BD and third parties, it can be problematic to prove what was actually decided or discussed at the meeting.

 If there is an ongoing problem with non-compliance with the obligations of the JVU or BD bodies, it is appropriate to consider electing new bodies in accordance with the statutes.